 3D format: Top Bottom Normal

-The n - image is vertically was not compressed.
+The image is vertically was not compressed.

-Example: video-file-name bn.mp4
+Example: video-file-name -b.mp4

 From the Format menu, you can select the desired format manually.
 Unlabelled files are shown as is as normal video.